 Tel Aviv Performing Arts Center – a modern architecture showcasing opera, music and performing arts.

-Israel has visa agreements with 65 countries.
-Nationals of these countries are eligible for a B2 Tourist Visa, valid for three months, issued on arrival.
+Israel has visa exemption agreements with several countries.
+You can check here to see what visa applies to you.
+Most are eligible for the B2 Tourist Visa, valid for three months, issued on arrival.

 Nationals of other countries without such agreements must obtain a visa at the nearest Israeli Embassy in their country before travelling to Israel.